EGA-archive/ega-download-client/README.md

 ### For Windows users

-1. Download Python3 and install following the prompt commands.
+1. Download [Python3](https://www.python.org/downloads/windows/) for Windows and install following the prompt commands.

-1. Verify the correct install from the terminal
+1. Verify the correct install from the terminal.

     ```bash
     python --version
     ```

-1. Upgrade to the latest version of pip
+1. Upgrade to the latest version of pip.

     ```bash
     python -m pip install --upgrade pip
     ```

-1. Install the `request`, `tdqm`, and `htsget` modules
+1. Install the `request`, `tdqm`, and `htsget` modules.

     ```bash
     python -m pip install requests